 The New Gelto 3x4 had a removable back and base plate instead of the removable top plate of the earlier Gelto models.
 The turning key to open the back was located on the bottom plate.
 Otherwise the construction was very similar to the earlier model, including the shutter which was still marked Gelto D-III.
 The metal work was finished with chrome instead of nickel like the earlier model.

 New Gelto with Grimmel Anastigmat 50mm f/4.5, like the one above.
 Early production had New Gelto engraved in the top plate, later models, like this one, had a name plate.

 Detail of the New Gelto showing the name plate.
 Camerapedia suggests this was to cover a hole in the top plate, but that is not true in this case, there is nothing under the name plate.

 The next change in Gelto models was the introduction of bodies with a gold or silver metal finish and a back release catch located on the top plate.
 It appears this was after production of cameras restarted after WWII.
 Initially, these Gelto came with different shutters, perhaps because the manufacturer of the D III shutters was not yet back in production.
 It also appears the numbering of the lenses was restarted.
 Unlike the later Geltos, the early gold models had the name of the company Toakoki Seisakusho engraved on the side (see below).

 Early post-war Gelto with Northter Model-II shutter and Grimmel Anastigmat 50mm f/3.5 lens.
+It has an unusual coarse-grained gold-coloured finish.
 The shutter was made by Nishida, who also made the Wester shutter.
 Curiously, both these names are marked on the shutter.
 A strange feature of this camera is that it has only a single red window at the back, despite it having a 3x4 film frame like the other models.

 The company name Toakoki Seisakusho as engraved on the side of the Gelto with Northter shutter.